 Top 4 most useful search tips

-These will work in many different places, including BU Libraries Search, Google, and many of our subscription databases like JSTOR.
+These search tips will work in many different databases, including BU Libraries Search, Google, and many of our subscription sources like JSTOR.

 1. Surround your terms in quotes if you’re looking for an exact title or some meaningful phrase.